OIMakina/Academic-quantitative-research/README.md

 # Academic-quantitative-research
 This repository contains my academic quantitative research conducted using regression analysis (linear and generalized linear models).
+In addition, in each study I conducted descriptive analysis of the variables and bivariate analysis to examine the relationship between two variables simultaneously.
+Each study includes graphs illustrating the distribution of observations and the relationships between variables.